RobinNagpal/dune-analytics/src/compound/asset-analysis/15_token-prices/README.md

   )
 ```

-Minimum price data CTE calculates the minimum price from the data.
+Minimum price data CTE calculates the minimum price from the data for the last 90 days.

 ```sql
 min_price_data as (